XU316 USB HiFi Decoder Zero-Code Product Configuration Protocol¶

 Version | 1 | Protocol version number |

-Command Word | 1 | Indicates frame function |
+Command | 1 | Indicates frame function |

-Data Length | 1 | Length N of subsequent data, excluding the final checksum byte |
+Data Length | 1 | Length N of subsequent data, excluding final checksum byte |

-Data | N | Specific data content |
+Data | N | Actual data content |

-Checksum | 1 | Sum of bytes starting from frame header, result modulo 256 |
+Checksum | 1 | Byte-wise sum from frame header, modulo 256 |

 Data Transmission Notes